Skip to main content

 Other medicines, including chemotherapy, are included as part of treatment with LENMELDY.
 It is important to talk to your doctor about the risks and benefits of all medicines involved in your child’s treatment.

-Children should not donate blood, organs, tissues, or cells.
+Patients should not donate blood, organs, tissues, or cells.
 While receiving chemotherapy to prepare their body for LENMELDY, your child may experience nausea, vomiting, decreased appetite, constipation, abdominal pain, headache, and rash.

 Following treatment your child may experience: